 The Mosaic Assessment is unique in that it measures personality both objectively through short online tasks and also using a self-report measure through a questionnaire.
 We use these scores to create an average score for each facet and for clarity and insight display when there is a difference between the objective score and the self-report score.
 These ‘blind spots’ are particularly critical in helping leaders understand aspects of their personality that they may not have been conscious of, but may have been hampering their performance.

 INSPIRING TRUST – breakdown of facets mapping on to this competency

-When developing our Safety competencies we had a number of decision to make 1) which safety leadership competencies to include?
-2) which facets were relevant and mapped on to competency?
+When developing our Safety competencies we had a number of decision to make 1) which safety leadership competencies make up a freat safety leader 2) which facets were relevant and mapped on to competency?
 3) how did the facets map on to each competency?
 The image above shows the competency ‘Inspiring Trust’ and how the facets map on to this competency.
 To explain how this works, these are some of the features of our Safety Leadership Competencies:

 SAFETY LEADERSHIP COMPETENCIES

 |Inspiring trust||Inspiring the trust of others is likely to rely on a leader being able to demonstrate that they are principled, have others’ best intentions at heart and are able to demonstrate competence.
 The trustworthiness of leaders has been shown to mediate the relationship between communication and safety behaviours.|

 |Seeking the wider picture||Seeking the wider picture involves looking for a wider body of evidence in order to make decisions – including facts, evidence and expert, opposing and disparate views.
 This approach helps avoid tripping up on cognitive bias as decisions are based on more objective and wider sources of data.|